linz/basemaps/docs/api/empty-tiles.md

 ## 200 - 0 Byte

-Serve HTTP 200 Ok, With a `content-length: 0` which is a 0 byte response.
+Serve HTTP `200 Ok`, With a `content-length: 0` response header, which is a 0 byte response

 Pros: